Skip to navigation Skip to content

 DuPage Forest Police Get Improved Eye in the Sky

-DuPage Forest Police have added a second, more powerful drone to the police force to help improve response and recovery time in the DuPage Forest Preserve District’s more than 60 forest preserves.
+The Forest Preserve District of DuPage County police added a second, more powerful drone to the police force to help improve response and recovery time in the District’s more than 60 forest preserves.

 The drone will be used to help police search for missing and lost people, fleeing suspects, and crime scene documentation.